DadsGaming/dadsgaming/_posts/contests/2014-08-28-destiny-giveaway.md

 tags: [XboxOne, Xbox360, PS4, PS3, Giveaway, Destiny, Articles]
 ---

-### We're Givea way One Digital Copy of Destiny The Game!
+### We're Give away One Digital Copy of Destiny The Game!

 #### Winner chooses their copy: either PS3, PS4, Xbox 360, or Xbox One